th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ## Demo script steps

-Demo script runs 6 times - with 6 different instruments.
+The demo script is run 6 times - with 6 different instruments.

 ![](/img/getting-started/analyze/6-runs.png)

-Each run, except 6th, consists of 7 steps.
+Each run, except for the 6th, consists of 7 steps.

 ![](/img/getting-started/analyze/7-steps-in-run.png)

-First run will be commented there.
+The first run for INSTR1 will be explained here in details.

 ### Steps 1, 2

 #### Scenario

-In the **step 1** _script_ sends request to create passive buy order by user _DEMO-CONN1_.
+In **step 1** the _script_ sends request to create a passive buy order by user _DEMO-CONN1_.
-Order has next parameters:
+The order has the following parameters:
 - Size (_OrderQty_) = 30
-- Price = 55 (_x_ | _x_ depends on instrument)
+- Price = 55 (_x_ | _x_ depends on the instrument)

-To the end of the **step 1** response message about successfully created order is expected.
+At the end of **step 1** message "the order stands on book in status NEW" is expected.

-In the **step 2** _script_ sends instructions for checking response to the _check1_.
+In **step 2** the _script_ sends instructions for checking a response to the _check1_.

-To the end of the **step 2** response be successfully checked by sent instructions is expected.
+At the end of **step 2** message "the order stands on book in status NEW" is expected.

 #### Generated events

-Next image contains events within steps 1 and 2 from the th2 reports.
+The following image contains events within steps 1 and 2 from the th2 reports.

-Moments of creating these events are demonstrated in "Actual work" section.
+Moments of creating those events are demonstrated in the "Actual work" section.

 ![](/img/getting-started/analyze/steps-1-2-report.png)

-There is a possibility to check messages details.
+You can check the messages' details.
 It can be very useful.
 For example, details of  _ExecutionReport_ from **step 1**.
 Fields _Price_, _OrderQty_ (Size), _Text_ (Comment) can be found here.